The Continence of Scipio: Literature and opera

+Beginning in the Renaissance, the story became a popular motif for exemplary literature, growing to a peak of popularity during the 17th and 18th centuries.

+In 1567, Carolus Clusius translated the Latin biography of Scipio in Plutarch’s Lives.
+Plutarch did not mention the episode, so Clusius prominently inserted his own description of it, based on Livy, into the translation.

-This episode was a popular motif for exemplary literature from that time on, growing to a peak of popularity during the 17th and 18th centuries.
-Prior to this period, it was given pride of place in the story of Scipio inserted into translations of Plutarch’s Lives that was written originally by the Dutchman Carolus Clusius in 1567.
-Among dramatic treatments of the story, one of the foremost was the Scipion of Jean Desmarets (1638), which was then adapted into Dutch by Jan Lemmers as Schipio in Karthago (1649) and also performed later as Schipio en Olinde.
-In England a verse drama on the episode, Scipio Africanus, was chiefly distinguished by being the work of a schoolboy, Charles Beckingham.
-It was acted and later printed in 1718.
+Other dramatic treatments of the story include the Scipion of Jean Desmarets (1638), which was adapted into Dutch by Jan Lemmers as Schipio in Karthago (1649) and also performed later as Schipio en Olinde.
+In England a verse drama on the episode, Scipio Africanus was produced by a schoolboy, Charles Beckingham; it was acted in theatres and later printed in 1718.